patrick-s-young/ar-kick-ball/README.md

 # ar-kick-ball
-AR Kick Ball - WebXR ARCore-enabled game for mobile browser-based augmented reality.
+AR Kick Ball - WebXR ARCore-enabled game for mobile browser.

 ## Status Update:
  Having to switch to my Google Pixel every time I want to test an update is a cumbersome process.
 So I am working on a 'emulation mode' that allows for faster iteration.